The Nest

 You will usually need to provide the company with the paint, and they will handle the rest.

-Remember to obtain your landlord’s permission, review NYC laws on temporary walls, contact Flex Wall installation companies, decide whether to buy or rent the wall, check if you need approval from the DOB, and schedule your installation.
+Please remember to get your landlord’s permission, review NYC laws on temporary walls, contact Flex Wall installation companies, decide whether to buy or rent the wall, check if you need approval from the DOB, and schedule your installation.

 Next, it’s time to explore your options with a few companies to understand the cost and options that fit your budget.
 Using a reputable company specializing in flex wall installation is best.
-You should be prepared to pay between $1,000 and $3,500, depending on your needs.
+It would be best if you were prepared to pay between $1,000 and $3,500, depending on your needs.
 The pricing can vary depending on the size, type of materials (such as soundproofing), ceiling height, and level of customization requested.

 You can lease some walls for up to three years or yearly with renewal fees.
-However, you may want to consider purchasing the wall outright, especially if you plan to stay in the apartment long-term.
-Ensure you have clear documentation explaining the process and cost (if applicable) for taking the wall down and whether you must leave a security deposit if you lease the wall.
+However, consider purchasing the wall outright, especially if you plan to stay in the apartment long-term.
+Please ensure you have clear documentation explaining the process and cost (if applicable) for taking the wall down and whether you must leave a security deposit if you lease the wall.
 Also, it is transparent on how much notice may be needed for the company to take down the wall.

 After hiring a company to install your flex wall, you must notify your landlord and check if you need to submit plans to the Department of Buildings (DOB) for approval.
 If approval is required, the installation company must submit plans and wait for approval before beginning work.

 Once the wall has been approved, please coordinate with the building to ensure that you reserve the service elevator, if available.
 Have your payment ready, as required, on the installation day.
-Please note that unless your apartment is vacant before you take possession and begin your occupancy, you may have to wait until you’ve moved in to install the wall.
-Therefore, ensure that the areas where the wall will be erected are clear.
+Please remember that unless your apartment is vacant before you take possession and begin your occupancy, you may have to wait until you’ve moved in to install the wall.
+So, please ensure that the areas where the wall will be erected are clear.

 Remember that according to New York City building codes, if you or your landlord want to install a temporary pressurized wall, your landlord will need to obtain the necessary permits and get a new Certificate of Occupancy from the NYC Department of Buildings.
 A Certificate of Occupancy, or a CO, is a document issued by the NYC DOB to certify that the building or apartment complies with the relevant building codes and is safe for its intended use.
 Usually, COs are issued after the fire marshal inspects the building or apartment and has undergone an electrical inspection.

 As a result, landlords must have a registered architect or professional engineer submit the plans to the Department of Buildings.
-It’s important to note that the wall cannot be installed until the DOB issues a permit.
+It’s important to note that the wall can only be installed once the DOB issues a permit.

 Please remember the following information: